 In the event of default for non-payment of principal or interest on the loan, the outstanding amounts will become due and payable.
 The School is required to maintain an annual current ratio and a debt service coverage ratio of 1.01 to 1.
-At June 30, 2021, the School's current ratio was 6 to 1 and the debt service coverage ratio was 2.41 to 1.
+At June 30, 2022, the School's current ratio was 40 to 1 and the debt service coverage ratio was 1.14 to 1.

 Florida Capital Bank Promissory Note Payable - The School entered into a loan agreement in the amount of \$525,000 with Florida Capital Bank in January 2019 to finance the purchase of land for its educational facility which will serve as collateral for the loan.
-The loan is an interest only loan for the first twelve months then principal and interest payments for the next twenty-three months until the balance is due January 31, 2022.
-The initial rate is 6% and adjusts daily at 0.5% above the "Wall Street Journal Prime Interest Rate."
+Effective January 31, 2022, the School refinanced the loan to extend the repayment period to July 31, 2023, with a balloon payment due of \$356,250.
+The initial rate is 5.25% and adjusts daily at 0.5% above the "Wall Street Journal Prime Interest Rate."